App-vNext/Polly/docs/chaos/latency.md

         {
             "DataLayer" => TimeSpan.FromMilliseconds(500),
             "ApplicationLayer" => TimeSpan.FromSeconds(2),
-            _ => TimeSpan.Zero // when the latency generator returns Zero the strategy won't inject any delay and it will just invoke the user's callback
+            _ => TimeSpan.Zero // When the latency generator returns Zero the strategy won't inject any delay and it will just invoke the user's callback
         };

         return new ValueTask<TimeSpan>(latency);